 A: You should continue to keep all separate property separate throughout the marriage if you are concerned about keeping it as your personal asset upon your death or divorce.
-Generally, this means you should not "commingle" property you owned prior to marriage with property you and your spouse acquire during the marriage, or it may become difficult -- if not impossible -- to legally determine which is which.
+Generally speaking, this means you should not "commingle" property you owned prior to marriage with the property you and your spouse acquire during the marriage.

 Q: My future spouse and I want to create a prenuptial agreement.
 How should we go about doing so?

-A: Before entering into a prenuptial agreement, both parties must fully disclose their assets, income, and liabilities to the other, and they must enter into the agreement in "good faith," meaning that neither person intends to misrepresent the facts or take advantage of the other.
-In order to ensure that the premarital agreement will be enforced, it is advisable for both future spouses to be represented by separate attorneys, who can advise them on their rights and responsibilities.
-In fact, some states' laws require that each party be represented by a separate attorney in order for a premarital agreement to be valid.
+A: Before entering into a prenuptial agreement, both parties must fully disclose their assets, income, and liabilities to the other.
+They must also enter into the agreement in "good faith," which means that neither person intends to misrepresent the facts or take advantage of the other.
+In order to ensure that the premarital agreement will be enforced, it's a good idea for both future spouses to use separate attorneys.
+In fact, some state laws require that each party be represented by a separate attorney in order for a premarital agreement to be valid.